Joaquin Murrieta Park

 Community Connection

-The park holds special significance for the local community.
-For instance, one of its fields, Field #7, has been renamed "Harry's Field" in memory of Harry Hoskinson, a young Western Little League player who tragically passed away at age 13.
+The park has established emotional ties to the neighborhood over the years.
+One touching example is Field #7, now known as "Harry's Field" in memory of Harry Hoskinson, a young Western Little League player who passed away at just 13 years old.

-Community involvement has been a key aspect of the park's development.
-Local organizations such as the Western Little League, Silvercroft Neighborhood Association, and various community partners have worked together to advocate for funding, improve sports fields, and beautify the park.
+Community involvement has played an important role in the park's development.
+Local groups like the Western Little League, Silvercroft Neighborhood Association, and various community partners have joined forces over the years to secure funding, enhance the sports facilities, and add beauty to the grounds.

 All Features & Facilities